TelegramBots/book/src/1/example-bot.md

 dotnet run
 ```

-It runs for a long time waiting for text messages unless forcefully stopped.
+It runs waiting for text messages unless forcefully stopped by pressing any key.
 Open a private chat with your bot in
 Telegram and send a text message to it.
 Bot should reply in no time.

 In the code above, we subscribe to `OnMessage` event on bot client to take action on messages that users send to bot.

 By invoking `StartReceiving()`, bot client starts fetching updates using [`getUpdates`] method for the bot
 from Telegram Servers.
-This is an asynchronous operation so `Thread.Sleep()` is used right after that
+This is an asynchronous operation so `Console.Readkey()` is used right after that
-to keep the app running for a while in this demo.
+to keep the app running.

 When a user sends a message, `Bot_OnMessage()` gets invoked with the message object passed via event arguments.
 We are expecting a text message so we check for `Message.Text` value.